-Choose Dr. John Lipani
+Why You Should Choose Dr. John Lipani For You Spinal Fusion

 Dr. John Lipani is a trusted neurosurgeon with years of knowledge and experience performing complex and minimally invasive spinal surgery.
 Dr. Lipani spent several years at the Delaware Valley Regional Spinal Cord Injury Center at Thomas Jefferson University Hospital in Philadelphia.
 It is one of the nation’s 16 centers of excellence for spinal disorders.
 Dr. Lipani participated in the combined neurosurgical and orthopedic spine fellowship program.
 He also completed a fellowship at NYU Medical Center in neurosurgery with a focus on complex spinal surgery, which remains a significant part of his current practice.

-Goals of Spinal Fusion
+What Are The Goals Of Spinal Fusion Surgery?